znjameswu/flutter_math/doc/unsupported.md

 - `\cancel`, `\xcancel`, `\bcancel` will render differently compared to KaTeX.
 The vertical padding will be more similar to MathJaX.
 - Due to the lack of `\mathchoice`, `\pod`, `\pmod`, `\mod` will have fixed spacing.
 - `\dfrac`, `\tfrac` ... will have slight size deviation from KaTeX and will be in line with MathJax's rendering behavior.
+- `\sqrt` will no longer underflow below the baseline when given a child whose height is too small (e.g. `\sqrt{.}`).
+This is also different from MathJaX.
-- Rendering of `\sqrt` might be slightly different.
+- The size of `\sqrt` symbol might be slightly different.
 Due to a different style choosing scheme.
 - There will be no automatic thinspace between `\cdots` and right delimiter, (which is odd.
 MathJax and Tex don't have them either)